SKI & SNOWBOARDING ACCIDENT ATTORNEYS IN DURANGO, CO

 Colorado law protects ski area operators from liability claims based on the inherent dangers of skiing and snowboarding.
 The statute states that “…no skier may make any claim against or recover from any ski area operator for injury resulting from any of the inherent dangers and risks of skiing.”

-This does not mean an operator can never be held liable for injuries or death.
-They owe patrons a duty of care.
-Bringing a claim against an operator requires evidence of their negligence.
+This does not mean operators can never be liable for injuries or death.
+They certainly owe patrons a duty of care.
+However, filing a claim against an operator requires evidence of their negligence.

-There are three legal theories accident victims can use to hold someone else liable for injuries or a death resulting from a skiing or snowboarding accident.
-With any of the theories, there must be proof that injuries were caused by someone else, and that you sustained financial, health, or other damages as a result.
+There are three legal bases for victims to hold someone liable for injuries or death from a skiing or snowboarding accident.
+All of these require evidence that the injuries or death and the resultant medical, financial, or other damages were caused by someone else.

-1. Negligence is the failure of a party who owes a duty to care to deliver on that duty of care.
+Negligence: This is the failure of the party who owes a duty to care to deliver on that duty of care.
 Claims could be based on an operator’s failure to clearly mark hazards or maintain slopes.
 A ski instructor (and therefore, their employer) would be negligent if they put you on a slope with a difficulty level higher than your ability.

-2. Defective product claims result from a product failure that led to your injuries.
-Depending on the failure, you may be able to hold the designer, manufacturer, and/or distributor or retailer liable for your injuries caused by defective bindings, poles, helmets, skis, snowboards, or defective chair lifts and other equipment.
+Defective product: These claims are based on a product failure that caused your injuries.
+These products can include bindings, poles, helmets, skis, snowboards, chair lifts, and other equipment.
+Depending on the nature of the failure, you may be able to hold the designer, manufacturer, and/or distributor or retailer liable for your injuries.

 How to File a Claim

-Availability of insurance is another hurdle to filing a claim.
-Although operators, product manufacturers, and other businesses should have liability policies, many individuals do not.
-If you are injured by a negligent or reckless skier or snowboarder, they will need to have some sort of liability insurance to file a claim against — for example, a homeowner’s or renter’s policy.
+If you are injured by a negligent or reckless skier or snowboarder, they need liability insurance to file a claim against — for example, a homeowner’s or renter’s policy.
 If there is no insurance coverage, there is no claim, even if they were at fault for your injury.

 Finally, claims are jurisdictional, based on where the accident occurred rather than where the injured party lives.
 If you were injured in an accident in Colorado, you need an attorney licensed in Colorado to represent you.

-Unlike an auto accident, legal liability is often very difficult to prove in skiing and snowboarding accidents.
-Due to the nature of these activities, you are held largely responsible under Colorado law for assuming the risk of injury or death.
-It behooves you to have a personal injury attorney on your side who has successfully represented clients in these types of personal injury and wrongful death claims.
+Unlike an auto accident, legal liability in skiing and snowboarding accidents is often difficult to prove.
+Due to the nature of these activities, Colorado law generally holds victims responsible for the risk of injury or death.

 SKI & SNOWBOARDING ACCIDENTS ATTORNEYS